safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-stripe-and-safe.md

 ![Error when Specifying the element ID is not provided](https://user-images.githubusercontent.com/9806858/228420761-0f24df48-03a1-4fe6-bd59-45cb4d18daf6.png)

 You can also specify the default options for the widget.
 For example, you can specify the default wallet address, supported destination networks, and supported destination currencies.
 See the [Stripe API documentation](https://stripe.com/docs/crypto/using-the-api) for more details.
 The default options you specify using the `open` method will be passed through the Stripe API when using our provided server.
-When you create your own one you should do something similar.
+When you create your own one (you need to do it on your production apps) you should do something similar.

 4. Listening to events is important for understanding what is happening around.
 It helps us to create a proper UI in our web page.